neos/neos-development-collection/Neos.Fusion.Afx/README.md

 ### Rendering of Collections with `Neos.Fusion:Collection`

-For rendering of lists or menus a presentational-component usually will recieve arrays of preprocessed data as prop.
+For rendering of lists or menus a presentational-component usually will receive arrays of preprocessed data as prop.
 To iterate over such an array the `Neos.Fusion:Collection` can be used in afx.